Connections Unit

 Newark, NJ 07105

-(Please include the PVSC Inspector's name, Full street address and file number if available)
+Please include in your correspondence the PVSC Inspector's name, full street address of your project, and file number if available.

 Do all applications to PVSC Result in a Connection Fee?

-No, approximately only 1 in 3 files have any fees associated with them.
-PVSC Inspectors review a wide range of documents to get a clear understanding of how each project will impact the PVSC treatment works and their eligibility for credit.
+Only 1 in 3 files generate a Connection Fee.
+PVSC Inspectors review a wide array of documents to get a clear understanding of how each project will impact the PVSC treatment works, and to examine eligibility for a credit.
 If a file is reviewed but results in no fees, PVSC will provide a letter endorsing the project to be presented to the local Construction Official.

 Is this a new Rule?